weareunderdesign/rnbw/README.md

 non-code contributions are more than welcome!
 How?

-- Invite your teammate!
+- invite your teammates!
-- Star this repo and follow us on Twitter, Instagram, and Youtube.
+- star this repo or follow us on Twitter or Instagram.
-- Share designs and ideas, ask questions, react to others’ articles or open your conversations in the community
+- share designs and ideas, ask questions, react to others’ articles or open your conversations in the community
-- Report bugs with our easy guide for bug hunting or GitHub issues.
+- report bugs with GitHub issues.
-- Create and share Libraries & templates that will be helpful for the community
+- create and share libraries & templates that will be helpful for the community.
-- Share some feedback directly.
+- share some feedback directly.

-## Community
+## community

-Join [Rainbow's Discord](https://discord.com/invite/HycXz8TJkd) to chat with other community members, ask questions, voice ideas, and share your projects.
+join [rainbow's discord](https://discord.com/invite/HycXz8TJkd) to chat with other community members, ask questions, voice ideas, and share your projects.

-## License
+## license
 [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html)